 Overview

 Protein does more than build muscle mass.
 Protein is necessary to structure, function, and regulate virtually all tissues in your body.
-You can imagine that you need protein for yourself and your growing baby during pregnancy.
+You can imagine you need protein for yourself and your growing baby during pregnancy.
 While there is a Recommended Daily Allowance for protein during pregnancy, some research shows the RDA is underestimated and varies based on the stage of pregnancy.
-Supplemental protein powders are an easy solution if you need to add additional protein.
-There are considerations when selecting a protein powder and cautions for some of the ingredients and contaminants found in some powders.
-This article examines the evidence on protein requirements during pregnancy, sources of protein in animal and plant-based diets, and supplementing with protein powders.
+Supplemental protein powders are an easy solution to add protein to your diet.
+There are considerations when selecting a protein powder and caution for some of the ingredients and contaminants found in some powders.
+This episode examines the evidence on protein requirements during pregnancy, sources of protein in animal and plant-based diets, and supplementing with protein powders.

 Listen Now